carrotProgrammer/llmveriopt-AE/README.md

 ## Platform Requirement

-This artifact **must be evaluated on a modern Linux environment**.
+This artifact is **developed and tested primarily on Linux**.
-All scripts (shell scripts, environment setup, execution flow) are developed and tested exclusively on Linux.
+All evaluation scripts are standard POSIX-compatible shell scripts (`.sh`), and the pipeline relies on common Linux utilities.

-Running the artifact on Windows or macOS is **not supported** and may lead to failures.
+Other Unix-like systems (e.g., macOS, WSL2) may also work **as long as**:

-Recommended environment:
+- `.sh` scripts can be executed,

-- Linux kernel ≥ 5.0
+- Python + CUDA (optional for GPU) are correctly installed,
-- Python 3.10+
+- required packages (PyTorch, Transformers, etc.) are available for that platform.

-- CUDA-capable GPU (16–32GB+ depending on model)
+Windows (native) is **not recommended**, but running through WSL2 generally works.

 ---